 Simply install the accelerator in any spare M.2 slot on your motherboard, then download the accompanying software.
 From there you can then choose the hard drive you wish to accelerate.
 Over time this will boost performance and improve your experience.

 You could use this to improve the performance of your large storage drives or as an alternative to having an SSD or NVMe drive as your Windows Boot drive.

 Note, installing this on the MSI Meg X299 Creation can be tricky - see this guide for the fix.

 Hopefully, you've found this guide useful.
 Let us know if you have any questions in the comments.

-Special thanks to Asus, Corsair, Nvidia and Intel for the support provided in creating this article.
+Special thanks to Corsair, Nvidia, Intel, Samsung and Western Digital for the support provided in creating this article.